Anchorsify/Anchorsify.github.io/_summons/Slug.md

 The slug swarm may use the Move action as described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Acid Shot** *(Speed 8, Range 15, 10 AP)*
 The slugs may all together fire their acid at a target.
-This uses the Technique Acid Shot from the slugs.
+This uses the Technique Acid Shot from the slugs, which they do not have to roll Chakra Exhaustion for.

 ###### 5. Terms of Contract
 Knowingly ordering the slugs to attack civilians constitutes a breach of contract, as does attempting to use them to torture captives.